leonardmiksa/MPC-optimization-using-a-Genetic-Algorithm/README.md

 The fitness function balances reference tracking performance with rise time and control effort while penalizing impractical configurations (e.g., long prediction horizons).

-> This project was developed independently
+> This project was developed independently as part of the *Application of AI* college course

 Key Features:
 - Custom Genetic Algorithm with: